 Health Risks of Insulin Resistance

-People with insulin resistance are at greater risk of developing type 2 diabetes.
-They also are more likely to have too much LDL ("bad") cholesterol, not enough HDL ("good") cholesterol, and high triglycerides, which cause atherosclerosis.
+People with insulin resistance are at greater risk of developing type 2 diabetes and cardiovascular disease.
+They also are more likely to have a history of being obese and physically inactive and to have other cardiovascular risk factors such as dyslipidemia (too much) LDL ("bad") cholesterol, not enough HDL ("good") cholesterol, or high triglycerides, hypertension, and other factors that can increase cardiovascular risk.

 Untreated diabetes can lead to many serious medical problems, including heart disease and stroke.
 That's why it's important to be aware of the symptoms as well as the risk factors and to take appropriate steps to prevent and treat insulin resistance and diabetes.